dechamps/FlexASIO/src/README.md

 FlexASIO is designed to be built using CMake within the Microsoft Visual C++ 2017 toolchain native CMake support.

-For the build to work you will need to provide these dependencies:
+For the build to work you will need to provide the [PortAudio][] dependency.
+The easiest way is to use [vcpkg][]:

- - [PortAudio][]
- - [tinytoml][]

-The easiest way to get these dependencies is to use [vcpkg][]:

 ```
-vcpkg install portaudio:x64-windows portaudio:x86-windows tinytoml:x64-windows tinytoml:x86-windows
+vcpkg install portaudio:x64-windows portaudio:x86-windows
 ```

 Note that vcpkg needs to be integrated with CMake for the build to work.
 You